PreSight: Enhancing Autonomous Vehicle Perception with City-Scale NeRF Priors: Experiments

 \subsection{Comparison with Other Priors}

 This section compares our generated priors with alternative approaches to evaluate their effectiveness.

-\textbf{Historical Point Clouds.} A common method for utilizing historical data involves collecting LiDAR-generated point clouds from previous traversals~\cite{you2022hindsight}.
+\textbf{Historical Point Clouds.} A straightforward method for utilizing historical data involves collecting LiDAR-generated point clouds from previous traversals~\cite{you2022hindsight}.
 Despite our framework's independence from LiDAR, we assessed whether our priors could outperform these point clouds, known for their geometric precision.
 We replaced our priors with historical LiDAR point clouds to evaluate performance in HD map construction and occupancy prediction tasks.

 \textbf{Neural Map Prior.} Neural Map Prior~\cite{xiong2023neuralmapprior} enhances online map perception models with automatically generated priors, aligning with our objectives.
 We adapted this method to our experimental setup by training it with our dataset $\left(X_{train}, Y_{train}\right)$ and generating neural priors from $X_{prior}$ for evaluation on \\$\left(X_{test}, Y_{test}\right)$, making best use of its framework's potential.
-This comparison conducted on rasterized map construction task, following their official implementation.
+This comparison conducted on rasterized map construction task, following the official implementation.
+Notably, our priors are significantly more compact, requiring only 3.5 GB for \textit{Boston Seaport}, compared to the 38 GB needed for the rasterized BEV features in Neural Map Prior.

-The results, detailed in \Cref{tab:compare}, underscore our framework's superiority in both tested perception tasks.
-For HD map construction, our priors proved more effective, offering richer semantic details.
-In occupancy prediction, our approach achieved results on par with historical LiDAR point clouds.
-While LiDAR provide a slight advantage in enhancing static target perception, they fail to differentiate between dynamic and static objects, introducing potential inaccuracies.
-Conversely, our method maintains performance without adversely affecting dynamic object perception.
+The results in \Cref{tab:compare} highlight our framework's superiority in both perception tasks.
+For HD map construction, our priors offer richer semantic details.
+In occupancy prediction, our approach matches historical LiDAR point clouds.
+While LiDAR slightly enhances static target perception, it fails to differentiate dynamic from static objects, causing potential inaccuracies.
+Our method maintains performance without compromising dynamic object perception.